SGPT: GPT Sentence Embeddings for Semantic Search: SGPT Bi-Encoder

 \subsubsection{Results}

 Figure \ref{fig:sgptuseb} shows average precisions on USEB \cite{wang2021tsdae} across different methods and layers.
-In the unsupervised setting, decoder transformers strongly underperform encoders.
+Similar to previous work \cite{ethayarajh2019contextual}, we find that in the unsupervised setting, decoder transformers (GPT) strongly underperform encoders (BERT).
 However, after fine-tuning on the same dataset with the same hyperparameters, decoders (SGPT) with 125M parameters closely trail the 110M parameter encoder (SBERT) for the 12th layer.
-When increasing SGPT size ten-fold, the last layer performance increases beyond that of SBERT models.
-Weighted mean pooling outperforms other pooling mechanisms for decoders.
+Weighted mean pooling outperforms mean and last token pooling for SGPT 125M.
+When increasing SGPT size ten-fold, the last layer performance (24th layer) increases beyond that of SBERT models.
+The performance difference of weighted mean pooling compared to mean pooling further widens for SGPT 1.3B.

 Table \ref{tab:besymres} provides performance on the individual USEB datasets, Quora and STS-B. STS-B scores should not be the focus of comparison due to the drawbacks highlighted in \cite{wang2021tsdae}.
 Despite training on less than 0.1\% of parameters BitFit models are within +2 to -2\% of fully fine-tuned ones.
-We investigate gradients in Figure \ref{fig:biasgrads}.
 BitFit degrades performance more for decoders than encoders.
 This could be due to the missing bias parameters, see Table \ref{tab:bias}. \cite{zaken2021bitfit} highlights the importance of the query bias vector for BERT, which is not present for SGPT models. \textit{SGPT-5.8B-weightedmean-nli-bitfit} sets an out-of-domain state-of-the-art on USEB, but is outperformed by models trained in-domain in \cite{wang2021tsdae}.
 We observed performance gains by increasing the training batch size. \textit{SGPT-5.8B-weightedmean-nli-bitfit} is trained with a batch size of 1024.
-Other models use lower batch sizes, which partly explains the performance jump to the 5.8B model.
-In Table \ref{tab:besymresextra}, we provide results for a \textit{SGPT-5.8B-weightedmean-nli-bitfit} trained with a lower batch size of 48.
+In Appendix \S\ref{sec:results}, we provide results using a lower batch size and additional ablations.
+Results for Ada and Curie were obtained by querying the OpenAI Similarity Embeddings API in March 2022.
+They correspond to the cpt-text similarity models from \cite{neelakantan2022text} and we provide their parameters in Table \ref{tab:oamodels}.